 Inspections will Elements of practice that we would expect to be in place (from report on this quality improvement framework) How good is the partnership at maximising the wellbeing of children and young people who are looked after?
 Children and young people experience caring, consistent relationships with trusted adults.
 Children and young people experience improvements in their wellbeing.
 Parents or carers are enabled and supported to make and sustain improvements.
 High-quality assessments are routinely updated to reflect changing needs and emerging risks.
-Plans maximise children's and young people's wellbeing and are aspirational in reducing inequality.
-Review arrangements achieve timely decisions and secure stable environments for children and young people.
-Corporate parenting partners are delivering on their statutory responsibilities.
-How good is the partnership at enabling care experienced young people to succeed in their transition to adulthood?
+Child's plan actions direct staff to maximise children's and young people's wellbeing and are aspirational in reducing inequality.
+Reviewing arrangements achieve timely decisions and secure stable environments for children and young people.
+Corporate parenting partners are delivering on their statutory How good is the partnership at enabling care experienced young people to succeed in their transition to adulthood? responsibilities.
 Young people experience a timely and seamless move from children's to adult services.
 Young people enjoy sustained positive relationships with staff and carers.
 Continuing care options and choices are implemented.
-Young people are equipped with necessary life skills to live independently.
+Young people are equipped with the necessary life skills to live independently.
 Corporate parenting partners are delivering on their statutory responsibilities.
 Young people are supported into sustained positive destinations.
 The right services and resources are available to support successful transition.
 How good is collaborative leadership?
-Vision and values and culture.
-Leadership of people, strategy and direction.
-Leadership of change and improvement.
+All aspects of the quality indicator domain of leadership and direction: Vision, values and aims.
+Leadership of strategy and direction.
+Leadership of people and partnerships.
+Leadership of improvement and change.